 Now’s the time to put your company’s used polystyrene cups to work for the earth and our poor communities.

-The Polystyrene Packaging Council is initiating a community project where used Polystyrene cups from cafeterias and/ or coffee stations in businesses are recycled into Polystyrene balls to be used in cooking bags called Wonderbags.
+The Polystyrene Association of SA is initiating a community project where used Polystyrene cups from cafeterias and/ or coffee stations in businesses are recycled into Polystyrene balls to be used in cooking bags called Wonderbags.
 This is a recycling project for material that is sometimes difficult to include in the normal recycling stream and a social responsibility project all in one.

 These cooking bags/ hotboxes used to be called hay boxes and originated during the war days when there was no electricity.
 It consists of a bag filled with recycled polystyrene balls into which one pops a pot with food already brought to boiling point on your regular stove.
 As the bag traps the heat inside the pot, you are now cooking with free, residual heat.